SeanMcP/talks/the-next-generation-of-front-end-architecture/slides.md

   - Of the static-site architecture too
 - So for static content, you can generate the HTML at build time...
   - And serve the files like a static site
+  - Think of a site that also has a blog: all those articles could be statically rendered at build time and then cached
 - For pages that require interactivity or personalization...
   - You can server-render the page on the fly
 - The framework Next supports all three modes of rendering...